Our Staff

 Nick Ross

-Senior Policy Advisor - Settlement (Melbourne)
+Senior Manager - Migration and Settlement (Melbourne)

 Nick works on policy and projects in the SPG Settlement and Community Capacity Building team.
 Nick helps facilitate the Settlement Engagement and Transition Support (SETS) Community of Practice (CoP) and supports the Ukrainian Community and Settlement Support (UCASS) grant program.
 Nick also facilitates research, consultation, and policy formulation in settlement and community capacity building.
 Nick has a background in humanitarian-development research as well as evaluation and learning, having previously conducted research for non-government organisations, the United Nations, foundations, and donor governments, with a focus on Afghanistan.
 Nick holds a Master of International Relations from the University of Melbourne.